 Editorials: Editorials are usually commissioned but we are happy to consider unsolicited editorials of about 800 words.
 These will be externally peer reviewed.

-Letters to the Editor: maximum 250 words if it is in reference to a recent journal article, or 400 words in all other cases.
-It must have no more than five references and one figure or table.
+Letters to the Editor: maximum 800 words if it is in reference to a recent journal article, or 1000 words in all other cases.
+It must have no more than 10 references and one figure or table.
 It must not be signed by any more than three authors.
 Letters referring to a recent journal article must be received within four weeks of its publication.

-All manuscripts must be submitted along with “Copyright Agreement” form duly signed by all authors in original.
-No article will be processed if copyright agreement is not received with the manuscript.
+All manuscripts must be submitted along with “Undertaking” form duly signed by all authors in the original.
+No article will be processed if the undertaking is not received with the manuscript (Undertaking).
+PJMR allows authors to retain the copyright of their papers without restrictions.
+Authors will then grant the publisher the right of first publication, and other non-exclusive publishing rights.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.